Bank of Ireland Current Accounts review

 Founded in 1783, Bank of Ireland offers a full suite of personal and business banking products to its customers.
 Regulated by the Central Bank of Ireland, the bank is run by the Bank of Ireland Group, one of Ireland’s largest financial services groups.
 Its headquarters are located in Dublin.

 Key features of Bank of Ireland current accounts

 - Visa debit card.
-With a Visa debit card with contactless, you can make purchases by tapping your card on the reader both at home and abroad.
+With a Visa debit card with contactless payments, you can make purchases by tapping your card on the reader both at home and abroad.
 You can also use your card to make purchases online.

 - Overdraft facility.
 Some of Bank of Ireland’s current accounts allow you to add an overdraft of an agreed amount for a little extra help between paydays.

 - Pay bills quickly and easily.
 Use your account to pay utility bills by direct debit.

 - Different ways to bank.
 Manage and access your money in different ways.
 Bank of Ireland has branches nationwide plus you can use online, mobile or phone banking.

 - Mobile top-up.
 Use your online banking to top up your mobile phone balance.

 - Savings accounts.
 Access to exclusive savings accounts that you can open online in minutes.